 - moderate to severe in intensity and associated with nausea, vomiting, and light sensitivity.

 - Pitta, the fiery dosha, is linked to the development of inflammation.
-Thus, the use of anti‐inflammatory medications or herbs helps supress this type of headache.
+Thus, the use of anti‐inflammatory medications or herbs helps suppress this type of headache.

 - associated with congestion and allergies.